Nepal Trekking Sale On NowBook Now & Save

 Included

-• All meals on trek: 16 breakfasts, 14 lunches, 14 dinners plus boiled drinking water daily (valued at USD 650)
+• All meals during the trek: 16 breakfasts, 14 lunches and 14 dinners (Valued at US$650)

 • Extra 5kg baggage allowance on the Lukla flight (total 20kg)

-• Daily supply of safe, treated drinking water to reduce plastic waste
+• Daily supply of safe treated drinking water to reduce plastic waste

 Not included